wakr/in_ds_2017/docs/index.md

 ### Regional police-involved shootings and race gap in income

+When we studied Chicagos regional polarization more, we found interesting plots about police misconducts and race gap.
+We learned that if you want to get good picture of what's happening in geographical area, it's good to take a look to data from as many fields of society as possible.

 Image below describes distribution of police-involved shootings and it's from [Chicagotribune](http://www.chicagotribune.com/news/ct-map-where-chicago-police-shot-at-people-20160826-htmlstory.html)
 <img src="policeshootings.png"/>